Dev guideRecipesAPI ReferenceChangelog

 --data @content_type.json

-Prepare contents for fallback feature
+Prepare content for the fallback feature

-• _metadata.locale: the language the content is in, for example en.
+• _metadata.locale – The language the content is in, for example en.

-• _metadata.fallbackForLocale: the locales that the content is the fallback version for, in this example sv.
+• _metadata.fallbackForLocale – The locales that the content is the fallback version for, in this example sv.

-• _metadata.types: set to Article.
+• _metadata.types – Set to Article.

-• __typename: set to Article.
+• __typename – Set to Article.

 Indexed content scenarios